This post is sponsored by Calphalon as a member of Clever. Opinions and text are all mine.

 For the gnocchi:

 - Place the 10-inch fry pan back on the stove over medium/medium-high heat.
-Add 1 tbsp olive oil and 1 tbsp butter and swirl until the butter is melted completely.
+Add 1 tablespoon olive oil and 1 tablespoon butter and swirl until the butter is melted completely.

 - Add gnocchi to the pan and stir to coat the gnocchi evenly.
 Cook, stirring up frequently, for 8 minutes, or until all sides of the gnocchi are a deep golden-brown.